AlphaBetaCodeData/Heart-Disease-Classification/README.md

 # Cardiovascular Disease Classification

 ## Executive summary:
+ Cardiovascular disease (CVD) is the lead cause of mortality around the world [^1].
+Current guidelines recognise the need to identify patients with no symptoms who may benefit from preventative measures.

+My aim is to use multiple classification algorithms to learn what features of the data are emphasised as important to heart disease.
+The outcome to be a model that classifies individuals with cardiovascular disease.

 This project is currently in progress.

-It's aim is to use a classification algorthm to learn what features of the data contribute to heart disease.

-The aim is to have a model that will be able to classify individuals with cardiovascular disease or not.
+## Key files
+1. cardio_train.csv: raw data file -  70k records od patients data, 11 features + target
+2. CVD_classification.ipynb: Jupyter notebook with python code + commentary

-# Contents:
+## Contents:
 1. **Importing Libraries**
     1.1 Loading Data
     1.2 Looking for Missing Values